 What is emotion?
-This unit takes a philosophical approach to this question in an attempt to understand why people respond to events in a certain way.
+This free course, Emotion: An introductory picture, takes a philosophical approach to this question in an attempt to understand why people respond to events in a certain way.
 Is there a difference between an emotion and a bodily feeling or is one a consequence of the other?

-- be able to discuss basic philosopohical questions concerning the nature of emotions;
+- discuss basic philosophical questions concerning the nature of emotions

-- be able to discuss some of the philosophical literature on this subject by William James;
+- discuss some of the philosophical literature on this subject by William James

-- have enhanced your ability to understand problems concerning the nature of emotions and to discuss them in a philosophical way.
+- understand problems concerning the nature of emotions and discuss them in a philosophical way.